 Partridge designed Hilda Besse as a single entity with all of the services encapsulated within its structure and very little space for increased capacity.
-Having little refurbishment throughout its lifetime there are several issues with its fabric; the concrete is spalling in several locations, the roof is in poor condition, and the kitchen is in need of replacement.
+Having little refurbishment throughout its lifetime, there are several issues with its fabric; including the concrete spalling in several locations, and the poor condition of the roof and kitchen.

 A challenge across the site has been the closure of existing dining facilities in order for construction works to be carried out.
 To facilitate the project, temporary buildings are being provided to house the college’s kitchens, dining hall and common room, minimising operational impact on the college.